grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 ## Metric types

-All metrics (both the _built-in_ ones and the custom ones) have a type.
+All metrics (both built-in and custom) have a _type_.
 The four different metric types in k6 are:

 | Metric type                                   | Description                                                                                              |
 | --------------------------------------------- | -------------------------------------------------------------------------------------------------------- |